hallieeilerts/Comparison-CACODE-GHE/README.md

-# CSMF comparison - CACODE and GHE
+# Comparison - CACODE and GHE
-Comparison of CSMFs produced by CA CODE and GHE
+Comparison of cause-specific mortality rates from CA CODE and GHE